Step-by-step login instructions for students and staff

 Still, it’s worth it to protect your data.

 Pro tip: Always complete the login process on a secure, private network.
-Avoid using public computers or shared Wi-Fi, and it’s tempting, but not worth the risk.
+Public computers?
+Skip them.
+Shared Wi-Fi?
+Same deal.
+Yeah, it’s tempting to log in from anywhere, but it’s just not worth the risk.

-Remember, netnsw.det is part of the system, so keep that in mind as you navigate the portal.
+Remember, netnsw.det is part of the system, so keep that in mind as you work through the portal.

 Forgot your password, and it happens.
 Head to the login page and click on the “Forgot Password?” or self-service reset link.